synden/adminpenguin/_posts/2023-05-09-steam-now-scale-better.md

 In conclusion, the new design of Steam is starting to feel more stable now, as Valve has fixed many of the issues that came along with the recent major Beta upgrade.
 It is good to see that Valve is continuously working on improving the Steam Client and addressing user concerns.

-Overview of some of the changes:
+Overview of some of the changes:<br />
  **General**
 * Fixed issues with navigating forward and back when the client's start page is the Library
 * Tweaked the order and presentation of some items in the account menu